DHTMLX/docs-suite/docs/list/api/list_beforedrop_event.md

 title: beforeDrop
 ---

-@short: fires before the user has finished dragging an item and released the mouse button
+@short: fires before the user has finished dragging of an item and released the mouse button

 @signature: {'beforeDrop: (data: IDragInfo, events: MouseEvent) => void | boolean;'}